thlorenz/cardinal/README.md

 **Note:**

-Not all code snippets may be parsable JavaScript.
-In these cases the snippet is printed to the terminal without highlighting it.
+Not all code lines may be parsable JavaScript.
+In these cases the line is printed to the terminal without highlighting it.

 ### Theme